thechard/engineering-management/ReadingBacklog.md

 ### First, Break All the Rules: What the World's Greatest Managers Do Differently
 ###### Marcus Buckingham, Curt Coffman, Jim Harter
 #### Why I want to read this
 This book came up in several recommendation lists for how to be a great leader.
-The summary made it sound like an interesting book that has the potential to help me grow my leadership skills.
+The summary made it sound like an interesting book that has the potential to help me continue to grow my leadership skills.

 #### Summary From Amazon
 They actually have vastly different styles and backgrounds.
 Yet despite their differences, great managers share one common trait: They don't hesitate to break virtually every rule held sacred by conventional wisdom.
 They don't believe that, with enough training, a person can achieve anything he sets his mind to.
 They don't try to help people overcome their weaknesses.
 And, yes, they even play favorites.